-Shows a dialog containing a message and a button, and waits for the user to click the button.
+Shows a modal dialog containing a message.

 '''

 void IupMessage(char t, char m); [in C]

 IupMessage(t: string, m: string) [in IupLua3]

 iup.Message(t: string, m: string) [in IupLua5]

 t: Dialogs title

 m: Message

 '''

 The IupMessage function shows a dialog centralized on the screen, showing the message and the OK button.
 The \n character can be added to the message to indicate line change.